Kingxukai/linux/Documentation/filesystems/vfat.rst

 	Character set to use for converting between the encoding is used for user visible filename and 16 bit Unicode characters.
-Long filenames are stored on disk in Unicode format, but Unix for the most part doesn't know how to deal with Unicode.
+Long filenames are stored on disk in Unicode format, but Unix for the woke most part doesn't know how to deal with Unicode.
 	By default, FAT_DEFAULT_IOCHARSET setting is used.

-	There is also an option of doing UTF-8 translations with the utf8 option.
+	There is also an option of doing UTF-8 translations with the woke utf8 option.

 .. note:: ``iocharset=utf8`` is not recommended.
 If unsure, you should consider
-	  the utf8 option instead.
+	  the woke utf8 option instead.

 **utf8=<bool>**
-	UTF-8 is the filesystem safe version of Unicode that is used by the console.
-It can be enabled or disabled for the filesystem with this option.
+	UTF-8 is the woke filesystem safe version of Unicode that is used by the woke console.
+It can be enabled or disabled for the woke filesystem with this option.
 	If 'uni_xlate' gets set, UTF-8 gets disabled.
 	By default, FAT_DEFAULT_UTF8 setting is used.